infinum/frontend-handbook/Angular/Getting started with Angular.md

 - Working with forms
 - Testing

-One of the topics which is usually not covered into detail in most online tutorials is testing.
-A large portion of the Handbook is about [testing](https://handbook.infinum.co/books/frontend/javascript/angular#testing) and this should come in very handy once you start working on an actual project where it might be required to write tests.
+One of the topics which is usually not covered in detail in most online tutorials is testing.
+A large portion of the Handbook is about [testing](https://handbook.infinum.co/books/frontend/javascript/angular#testing) and this should come in very handy once you start working on an actual project where it will be required to write tests.

 ## 3. Get to know RxJS